kaliatech/website-kaliatech/content/blogposts/2022/20220211-ref-scrum-points.md

 Q) Can the team add stories/bugs to an active sprint?
 Should the team modify sprint to reflect actual work?<br/>
-_(My recommendation is that changes to active sprint be made infrequently if possible, with high priority bugs being an exception)_
+_(My recommendation is that changes to active sprint be made infrequently if possible, with high priority bugs being an exception.)_

+_(However, a team should avoid the mindset of "We know it would be best if this was worked on immediately, but it's not in the current sprint, therefore we'll have to wait."
+A team should never let the process get in the way of doing the right thing.
+However, developers in more formal teams should also recognize that sometimes the coach/manager has non-obvious reasons for certain priorities.
+As always... communication is key.)_

 Q) Can we change point values of an active sprint story when new information becomes available?<br/>
 _(My recommendation is that this is done rarely.)_

 Q) When a sprint ends and story is not yet complete, will we move it forward to the next sprint and keep the point value the same?<br/>
-_(My recommendation is, yes, unless new information becomes available.
+_(My recommendation is, yes, unless new information became available that changed the story significantly.
 Averages over multiple sprints are what matter.
-When there are significant changes, generally better to break in to a new story instead.)_
+And when there are significant changes that will extend beyond a sprint, it's generally better to break in to new story (or stories).)_